Resource provided by Leeds Library and Information Service and Leeds Museums and Galleries.

 This resource is designed to introduce you to some of the inventors and inventions originating in Leeds during the Eighteenth and Nineteenth Centuries - from cinematography to the rack and pinion railway.
 Students can explore the work of designers and engineers who have influenced the development of products today and in the past.

-It is worth noting that all these historical inventors are male, due to the cultural and societal norms of the time.
+It is worth noting that all the historical inventors featured in this resource are male, due to the cultural and societal norms of the time.
 Students may need to be made aware of this.
+We are working with our curators and archivists to uncover previously untold stories of female inventors and will be adding this content where and when we can.

 - KS3 Design and Technology: The design cycle; Product design - the role of the professional designer